 A Blueliner client in the business of children’s media recently engaged in a series of meetings with Dreamworks Animation regarding one of his feature film screenplays.
 Dreamworks’ interest was simple and straightforward: is this story marketable, and does it have “cross platform” appeal?
 From the beginning of the presentation process, story meetings actually included the Dreamworks marketing staff.
 In fact, story editors there concurrently serve as marketing executives.
 Simply put, story development is intertwined with product development on all levels – it’s as if the company serves as an animation production house as well as an interactive marketing agency.

-The staff’s key question, not surprisingly, was whether or not the story and characters could be marketed across the board: video games, digital games, mobile games, music recordings, television, books, toys, etc. The story would also have to play for boys and girls.
+The staff’s key question, not surprisingly, was whether or not the story and characters could be marketed across the board: video games, digital games, mobile games, music recordings, television, books, dissertations, toys, etc. The story would also have to play for boys and girls.
 Research included the movie’s title — whether it was simple enough for kids to say, and could exploit search engine optimization.
 Ultimatlely, what Dreamworks has found in recent years is that funny furry animals have proven to spawn more merchandise than other products (think “Shrek”).
 And thus, they were on the hunt for a “funny furry animal” project that would translate into the aforementioned platforms for cross platform marketing.

 Today’s children’s media executives know that cross platform marketing, or transmarketing, is nothing new.
 We all remember the days of our “Star Wars” or “Strawberry Shortcake” lunch boxes, Darth Vader masks, and Luke Skywalker figures.
 (Dare I forget my Star Wars pillow and blanket).
 Only nowadays, there are more platforms than ever, and they are always changing, always growing.
 So how do these companies keep up?